 Sizing for a Red Hat OpenShift Container Platform 4 environment varies depending on the requirements of the organization and type of deployment.
-The installer should read and understand Red Hat recommendations around scalability and performance prior to installation.
-This ensures the need of their environment are addressed.
+The installer should read and understand Red Hat recommendations around scalability and performance before installation.
+This ensures the need for their environment is addressed.
 Red Hat publishes documentation around scalability and performance for each OpenShift Container Platform release.
-For more information on the documentation for OpenShift Container Platform 4, see https://docs.openshift.com/container-platform/4.3/scalability_and_performance/recommended-host-practices.html.
-The 4.3 section within the URL represents the version of Red Hat OpenShift being installed.
+For more information on the documentation for OpenShift Container Platform 4, see https://docs.openshift.com/container-platform/4.4/scalability_and_performance/recommended-host-practices.html.
+This URL points to 4.4 version of the Red Hat OpenShift being installed.